friquifund/website/_includes/home/mission.md

 **Our Mission:** We support young underprivileged geeks in developing their careers.
 Geeks (Friqui in Spanish) here is understood in a very narrow sense as: “people interested in pursuing careers in STEM”.
 FriquiFund members are all professionals related to the STEM world, willing to donate time and money to our mission.

-**Our Approch:** We support NGOs which support young underprivileged geeks: with cash donations, networking (internships, scholarships, teachers, jobs), mentoring and any other way we may think of.
+**Our Approach:** We support NGOs which support young underprivileged geeks: with cash donations, networking (internships, scholarships, teachers, jobs), mentoring and any other way we may think of.

 **Ongoing Efforts:**